The Curriculum

 This course will introduce you to the basic elements of the German language and grammatical structure while developing a core vocabulary of words and phrases which you may use in daily living activities in Salzburg.
 Your study in German will include exercises in reading, writing, listening, speaking, and even singing.
 Differences in learning styles, customs, and traditions between Americans, Austrians, Germans, and other European cultures will be discussed as appropriate to course content.

-SALZ 240: AUSTRIA IN EUROPE: HISTORY, IDENTITY and REMEMBRANCE: 4 Units, LAI: H
+SALZ 240: AUSTRIA IN THE TWENTIETH CENTURY: CONFRONTING A DIFFICULT PAST: 4 Units, LAI: H

 SALZ 230: TRAVELERS AND CITIZENS: 3 Units, LAI: CER and TG